Review · 12 min read

 - Pace is fast — note-taking is on you

-- Specific tools shift between cohorts; some details age
+- Tools and day order can shift between cohorts; some details age

 - Skipping live calls drops the value sharply